cockroachdb/pebble/docs/rfcs/20211018_range_keys.md

 of why these new requirements are necessary are explained in the implementation section.

+The Split function is already documented as producing a suffix representing an MVCC version, without specifying what constitutes an MVCC version and how it is encoded.

 1. The user key consisting of just a key prefix `k` must sort before all other user keys containing that prefix.
 Specifically `Compare(k[:Split(k)], k) < 0` where `Split(k) < len(k)`.